bangxiangyong/bae-drift-detection-zema-hydraulic/README.md

 # Bayesian autoencoders for drift detection in industrial environments

-Development of Bayesian Autoencoders to  quantify  epistemic  and  aleatoric  uncertainties, within the context of real and virtual drifts.
+Development of Bayesian Autoencoders to  quantify  epistemic  and  aleatoric  uncertainties, within the context of real and virtual drifts in industrial sensors.

 ## Dataset